 Here are our top tips for success:

 - Encourage fundraisers to personalize campaign pages.
 Provide training materials for your supporters, instructing them on how to personalize their campaign page.
 Advise them on what content works best for peer-to-peer pages.
-For instance, images that feature the fundraiser at a nonprofit event would be ideal, but there are lots of options for the feature image.
+For instance, images that feature the fundraiser at a nonprofit event or a beneficiary are especially impactful.
 The message should also be personalized so that your fundraiser engages their network of followers with a story about their personal experiences with your cause.

 - Leverage fundraising thermometers.
 Fundraising thermometers allow your donors to see exactly how much impact their gifts have toward your goal.
 This provides an incentive for donors to give.
 Choose an attractive thermometer and feature it on various campaign pages and on your nonprofit’s website.